-It seems monthly bills keep rising and wages can’t keep up with increased prices.
-As a result, many of us are really struggling with the cost of living in the UK in 2022.
+Monthly bills keep rising and wages can’t keep up with increased prices.
+As a result, many of us are really struggling with the cost of living in the UK in 2023.

-Once upon a time, we might’ve been tempted to give up the ‘luxury’ of home broadband in an effort to cut costs.
+Once we might’ve been tempted to give up the ‘luxury’ of home broadband in an effort to cut costs.
 Today though, the reality is that a reliable internet connection is essential to take part in modern life and work.

-Surprisingly, the UK actually has some of the cheapest home broadband in Europe (although average speeds lag behind), but that’s little comfort if you’re feeling the pinch.
+Surprisingly, the UK actually has some of the cheapest home broadband in Europe (although average speeds lag behind), but that’s n comfort if you’re feeling the pinch.

-Some tout government-funded free broadband for Universal Credit claimants as a possible solution.
+Some have touted government-funded free broadband for Universal Credit claimants as a possible solution.
 So far though, it hasn’t materialised.